Why Gums Bleed When Flossing: Causes and Solutions

 Seeing your gums bleed when flossing is a clear signal from your body that your mouth needs a bit more TLC.
 In the vast majority of cases, it’s a warning sign of gingivitis that can be fixed with better, more consistent home care.

-Don’t ignore the blood!
-If you’re in Ballarat or the surrounding suburbs and the bleeding hasn’t stopped after a couple of weeks of gentle, daily flossing, it’s time to call in the experts.
+If you’re in Ballarat or the surrounding suburbs and the bleeding hasn’t stopped after a couple of weeks of gentle, daily flossing, it’s time to call the dentists.

-Book a check-up and professional clean today with a trusted dentistin Ballarat or your local Ballarat dental clinic Sebastopol to get your gum health back on track.
+Book a check-up and professional clean today with a dentist Ballarat or the local Ballarat dental clinic Sebastopol to get your gum health back on track.

 Frequently Asked Questions (FAQs)